qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 :ref:`add_circular_string`, if allowed by the data provider, it will be saved as a curved geometry, if not, QGIS will segmentize the circular arcs.

-- |circle2Points| :sup:`Add circle from 2 points`: The two points define the diameter
+- |circle2Points| :sup:`Circle from 2 points`: The two points define the diameter
   and the orientation of  the circle.
 (Left-click, right-click)
-- |circle3Points| :sup:`Add circle from 3 points`: Draws a circle from three
+- |circle3Points| :sup:`Circle from 3 points`: Draws a circle from three
   known points on the circle.
 (Left-click, left-click, right-click)
-- |circleCenterPoint| :sup:`Add circle from center and a point`: Draws a circle with a given center and a point on the circle (Left-click, right-click).
+- |circleCenterPoint| :sup:`Circle from center and a point`: Draws a circle with a given center and a point on the circle (Left-click, right-click).
   When used with the :ref:`advanced_digitizing_panel` this tool can become a "Add circle from center and radius" tool by setting and locking the distance value after first click.
-- |circle3Tangents| :sup:`Add circle from 3 tangents`: Draws a circle that is
+- |circle3Tangents| :sup:`Circle from 3 tangents`: Draws a circle that is
   tangential to three segments. **Note that you must activate snapping to segments** (See :ref:`snapping_tolerance`).
 Click on a segment to add a tangent.
 If two tangents are parallel, the coordinates of the click on the first parallel tangent are used to determine the positioning of the circle.
   If three tangents are parallel, an error message appears and the input is cleared.
 (Left-click, left-click, right-click)
-- |circle2TangentsPoint| :sup:`Add circle from 2 tangents and a point`: Similar
+- |circle2TangentsPoint| :sup:`Circle from 2 tangents and a point`: Similar
   to circle from 3 tangents, except that you have to select two tangents, enter a radius and select the desired center.